khushikri1398/Expense_tracker/README.md

 ## Description

 Expense Tracker is designed to help individuals and businesses manage their finances by keeping track of expenditures.
-The application allows users to log their expenses, categorize them, and view detailed summaries and charts to analyze their spending habits.
+The application allows users to log,add,update, delete their expenses and categorize them, and view detailed summaries and charts to analyze their spending habits.
 With user authentication, data security, and a responsive interface, this tool ensures an efficient and user-friendly experience.

 ## Features